 Use broad-spectrum and water(sweat)-resistant sunscreen with an SPF of at least 30 on skin not covered by clothing.
 Wear clothing that covers as much skin as possible, covering the head, neck and ears where possible.
 In addition to making sunscreen required PPE, helping workers create the habit of applying sunscreen year-round will protect them from complacency about sun risks.

-One possibility is fireworks, because July is national fireworks safety month.
+One possibility is fireworks because July is national fireworks safety month.
 A lot of the firework safety tips seem like common sense but they are forgotten in the moment.
 According to the U.S. Consumer Product Safety Commission, 180 people a day on average go to the emergency room with fireworks-related injuries in the month around the July 4th holiday (June 22–July 22).
-This will likely increase with coronavirus precautions as group fireworks displays move to backyard do-it-yourself events.
 Some fireworks safety tips to include in summer safety talks include:

 - Avoid buying fireworks that are packaged in brown paper because this symbolizes they were made for professional displays.